List of topics

 Each facility can be made up of different areas.
 An area is a space inside the main facility where activities take place.
 The purpose of creating an area is:

-- the planning of courses
+- the planning of activities

 - access control